codahale/sneaker/README.md

   compromised, its random numbers are unguessable to adversaries, its cryptographic algorithms are correct.

-* The access control functionality of both KMS and S3 are secure.
+* The authentication and access control functionality of both KMS and S3 are secure.

 ### Assumptions About The World

 * AES-256 and GCM's security guarantees are valid.

-### Threats From Global Passive Adversaries
+### Threats From A KMS Compromise

-An attacker who can eavesdrop on internet traffic globally can:
+An attacker who suborns KMS can:

-* Observe when a user is using Sneaker, with a high probability of being able to distinguish between uploads, downloads, rotations, and other operations.

-* Identify packed Sneaker tarballs as such.
+* Create forged secret packages.
+* Decrypt packaged tarballs.
+* Deny the ability to decrypt secrets, either temporarily or permanently.

-### Threats From Active Network Adversaries
+### Threats From An S3 Compromise:

-An attacker with a privileged network position to the user can:
+An attacker who suborns S3 can:

-* Possibly perform the same attacks as a GPA.

-* Modify secrets such that they are no longer valid.
+* Delete or modify secrets such that they are no longer valid.

-* Disrupt communications with KMS and/or S3.

 ### Seizure Or Compromise Of The User's Computer